joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-05-22-state-fish.md

 date: 2020-05-22
 ---

-## Question

->Find the longest words that share letters with only 49 of the 50 U.S. states.
+>**Question**: Find the longest words that share letters with only 49 of the 50 U.S. states.
 Extra: find the state with the most such words.

 <!--more-->